-3.1.7 The Protocol, which was adopted by the Combined Authority Board in September 2019, has been amended so as to confirm that posts within the

-Mayoral Office, with the exception of the Personal Assistant role, are to be subject to political restriction.
-This follows discussions with MHCLG who take a different view on the application of political restriction to that provided to the Combined Authority by leading counsel.
+3.1.7 The Protocol, which was adopted by the Combined Authority Board in September 2019, has been amended to provide that posts within the Mayoral Office, with the exception of the Personal Assistant role, are to be subject to political restriction.
+This follows discussions with the Ministry for Housing, Communities, and Local Government, whose interpretation of the application of political restriction rules was at variance to that provided to the Combined Authority by leading counsel.